-There is a special rarity in the rare book collection of the Lenhardt Library, a work so unusual that you might have to travel to the Bibliothèque nationale in Paris to see another copy, because of its unique illustrations.
+There is a special rarity in the Rare Book Collection of the Lenhardt Library, a work so unusual that you might have to travel to the Bibliothèque nationale in Paris to see another copy, because of its unique illustrations.

-Its 48 plates are so beautiful that it meant that many copies were guillotined by print dealers to sell, one by one, this book's heart.
+Its 48 plates are so beautiful that many copies were guillotined by print dealers to sell, one by one, this book's heart.
 Entitled Études de fleurs et de fruits: Peints d'après nature, this incredibly scarce work was created around 1820, the graphic effort of a Madame Vincent, who tellingly noted that her magnum opus is "dédié aux jeunes demoiselles."

-Madame Henriette Vincent (1786-1830) was one of the most outstanding students of the one of the most famous French artists of the nineteenth century, Pierre-Joseph Redouté (1759-1840).
+Madame Henriette Vincent (1786–1834) was one of the most outstanding students of one of the most famous French artists of the nineteenth century, Pierre-Joseph Redouté (1759–1840).
 She excelled at creating paintings like Redouté, with fine detail and naturalistic touches.
 The coloring of her stipple engravings is superlative, rivaling her teacher.
 Madame Vincent represents the apex of women as artists in the first half of the nineteenth century.
 Her ability was her own, but her opportunities were created by other women, working in the eighteenth century, to make art by women more acceptable.